 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 I usually cry off doing the dry January challenge.
 A myriad of excuses, none of them good ones, normally stand in the way of me giving up my drinking habits for even one sober January month.
 But this new year I am doing it once more.
 I managed the whole dry month both for Dry January 2022 and Dry January 2023.
-And I saw lots of benefits of Dry January last time.
+And I saw lots of benefits of Dry January both times.
 And so I know that I can do it again.
 Are you thinking of giving up alcohol or making a lower alcohol change through the entire month of January too?
-Well, here is why I am not drinking this January, plus some Dry January tips to help you get through it too!
+Well, here is how to do Dry January, plus some Dry January tips to help you get through it too!

 - My Reasons For Doing Dry January

 It actually should seem easy.
 I have had a ridiculously boozy December.
-I’ve probably drunk alcohol most days, and it has actually made me realise I might have an issue.
+I’ve probably drunk alcoholic drinks most days, and it has actually made me realise I might have an issue.
 My alcohol consumption has really become a bad habit.

 In 2020 I had a bit of a health scare, which should maybe have given me a chance to go on a health drive, but actually the stress and worry just sent me into a downward spiral of drinking again.
 And then once I had test results that reassured me I actually went into alcohol overdrive.
 I need a break and to stop drinking alcohol.

 But there always seem to be obstacles to me starting on January 1st…